 If you consider a community that is dependant on this road to go to and from work, to get groceries, to leave or arrive – and then barriers are put in place that block them from leaving or getting home at times they know for sure are safe, just because of a few daft tourists every year – this is not only unjustified but grossly disproportionate.

-The village on Holy Island is a working community of people, with many families that have lived here for generations.
+The village on Holy Island is not a theme park.
+It is a working community of people, with some families that have lived here for generations.
 Severely shortening the times they can cross to the mainland would be onerous, unfair and unjustified.

 Three other issues with barriers that people often overlook